 How do the Master & Dynamic MW07 Plus compare to other true wireless earbuds?

-Master & Dynamic takes pride in its products, and rightfully so: the company knows how to make gorgeous products.
+Master & Dynamic takes pride in its products, and rightfully so: the company knows how to make gorgeous headphones.
 The fact remains, though, that the $300 asking price is steep even for true wireless earbuds.
-The MW07 Plus become an even more difficult to justify after taking into account how Sony’s WF-1000XM3 is occasionally on promotion for ~$200, and those earbuds have significantly better noise canceling than the MW07 Plus.
+The MW07 Plus becomes even more difficult to justify after taking into account how Sony’s WF-1000XM3 is occasionally on promotion for ~$200, and those earbuds have significantly better noise cancelling than the MW07 Plus.

 Should you buy the Master & Dynamic MW07 Plus?

 If you’re someone who values fashion and audio quality, yes, the Master & Dynamic MW07 Plus is worth the expense.
 The acetate coverings look and feel fantastic while the Fit Wing design remains one of my favorite things about the MW07 Plus.

 If, however, you like nearly everything about the earbuds but don’t feel it’s worth shelling out for noise cancelling, the MW07 Go may be the more appropriate headset for you.
 The earbuds and charging case are smaller, battery life is a smidge better, and they’re IPX6-rated.
 The biggest sacrifice you make with the downgrade, aside from giving up ANC, is microphone quality.
 Otherwise, the TR90 composite earbud covers look and sound great.

 Disclosure: We may receive affiliate compensation in connection with your purchase of products via links on this page.
 Even though we may receive compensation, we always give our honest opinions, findings, beliefs, or experiences on each product.
 See our ethics policy for more details.